-The first goal of the THSCMP is to provide high school students with an inquirybased learning experience, which is achieved by involving students in real-world research projects.
+The first goal of the THSCMP is to provide high school students with an inquiry-based learning experience, which is achieved by involving students in real-world research projects.
 We emphasize to students that they are collecting critical scientific data that will help scientists address coastal issues affecting their communities.
-The student-collected beach data can be and have been used by researchers at the Bureau to help respond to several beach-related issues.
-Data are available for coastal managers, decision-makers, scientists, students, and the public.
+The student-collected beach data can be and have been used by

 Long-term data collection is clearly useful in explaining beach cycles and defining short-term versus long-term trends.
 Defining these trends is important in decision-making regarding coastal development, beach nourishment, and dune restoration projects.
 The data collected within city, county, and state parks helps to develop a better understanding of the local coastal environment, which in turn allows managers to make wise decisions regarding long-term management and future park development.
 Coastal communities and managers throughout Texas-especially our partners at GLO, TPWD, and other coastal parks-benefit from having access to the beach monitoring data collected by this project for use in public-policy and coastal-management decision-making.